Basharat Mosque

+History

 The foundation stone was laid on October 9, 1980 by Mirza Nasir Ahmad, the Caliphate of worldwide Ahmadiyya Muslim Community.
 It was inaugurated on 10 September 1982 by the fourth head of Ahmadiyya Community, Mirza Tahir Ahmad.
 The mosque is the centre of Ahmadiyya-Movement in Spain.

+Jalsa Salana

 Jalsa Salana, the annual gathering of the Ahmadiyya Muslim Community in Spain, is celebrated in Pedro Abad.

+Architecture

+The mosque was designed after reminiscences of the White Minaret and Noor Mosque in Qadian.